nqobu/nvidia/README.md

-# nvidia
-Repo of NCHC-NVIDIA Joint Lab
+# Repository of NCHC-NVIDIA Joint Lab